ck-muc/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition.md

 If you are an Azure customer only, you can begin [migrating](https://docs.microsoft.com/azure/germany/germany-migration-main) your Azure resources to another region today.

-If you have Azure with Office 365, Dynamics 365, or Power BI, you must follow the migration process to ensure successful migration AzureAD before you begin the self-directed Azure migration.
+If you have linked your Azure subscription with the same AzureAD identity partition that is used by Office 365, Dynamics 365, or Power BI, you must follow the migration process to ensure successful migration AzureAD before you begin the self-directed Azure migration.
 You must complete the Azure migration before the service closure in order to maintain your Azure workloads with your AzureAD, and Office 365 organization.

 **Office 365**